The Hector Berlioz Website

 Berlioz stayed in this house during his second visit to London as a member of the international commission examining musical instruments at London’s celebrated Great Exhibition of 1851 (see the page on Crystal Palace – 1851 Exhibition).
 The house belonged apparently to a friend of his, Adolphe Duchêne de Vère, who lived in London (cf. Correspondance générale no. 1411).

 Berlioz used to walk from this house everyday to Hyde Park where Crystal Palace was located.
-In his Les Soirées de l’orchestre (21st evening, from Journal des Débats, 20 June 1851) he describes one of his daily walks which started very early in the morning:
+In his Les Soirées de l’orchestre (21st evening, from the Journal des Débats, 20 June 1851) he describes one of his daily walks which started very early in the morning:

 London was still asleep.
 None of the Saras, Marys, and Kates who every morning wash the doorsteps of houses was turning up as yet with a mop in their hand.
 An old Irish woman, drunk with gin, was smoking her pipe, sitting alone in a corner of Manchester Square.
 Lazy cows were ruminating, lying in the thick grass of Hyde Park.
 The small three-masted ship, that plaything of a seafaring people, was rocking drowsily on the Serpentine river.
 A few rays of light were beginning to shine from the high windows of the palace that is open to all people that on earth do dwell.